 bookstores The University has two official bookstores -- Saint Louis University Barnes & Noble Bookstore and Saint Louis University Matthews Medical Bookstore.
 Do not simply say "the bookstore"; be specific as to which you mean.

 Busch Student Center Use full name on first reference.
 Busch Center or BSC are acceptable on second reference.

 campuses SLU's two official campuses are St. Louis and Madrid.
 Do not use "Frost campus," especially with external audiences.
 If possible, do not differentiate between the northern end of campus and Medical Center; use location instead.
 Example: The group will meet in Room 101 of Tegeler Hall, 3550 Lindell Blvd.

 Cancer Center Officially Saint Louis University Cancer Center.
 Cancer Center is acceptable on second reference.

-capitalization Capitalize all schools, colleges and academic centers: College of Arts and Sciences; School of Medicine; Center for Advanced Dental Education, etc. Do not capitalize if you reverse the order: the law school, the medical school, etc. Departments, divisions and offices should appear in lower case: department of biology, alumni relations office, etc., but note a few natural exceptions: the English department, the American studies department.
+capitalization Capitalize all divisions, schools, colleges and academic centers: College of Arts and Sciences; School of Medicine; Center for Advanced Dental Education, etc. Do not capitalize if you reverse the order: the law school, the medical school, etc. Departments, offices and academic program names should appear in lower case: department of biology, the biology program, alumni relations office, etc., but note a few natural exceptions: the English department, the American studies department.

 Cardinal Glennon Children's Medical Center Affiliated with Saint Louis University.
 Officially "SSM Cardinal Glennon Children's Medical Center."